cncf/glossary/content/en/contribute/_index.md

 ## Issues

 Please jump in and help us out by reviewing [open issues](https://github.com/cncf/glossary/issues) and making pull requests to resolve them.
 The easiest ones have been marked with the “good first issue” or “help wanted” tags.
-Some have already been assigned to people.
+Choose one that hasn't already been assigned to someone:

 ![issues](/images/how-to/3.png)

-Before getting started, make sure someone else hasn't "claimed" the issue.
+Other that haven't yet been assigned may have been "claimed" by someone.
 Click on the issue to learn more about it.
 The example below is already claimed:

 ![claims](/images/how-to/4.png)